Costly Multidimensional Screening: Introduction

 \section{Introduction}

 Actions convey information.
 The effort to obtain credentials conveys information about the ability of a job applicant.
-The time spent waiting in line conveys information about the willingness to pay of a consumer.
-The undertaking of a lengthy patent application process conveys information about the confidence of an inventor.
-The endurance of physical activity conveys information about the health status of an individual.\footnote{The New York Times reports, ``The [Wal-Mart's] memo suggests that the company could require all jobs to include some component of physical activity, like making cashiers gather shopping carts.'' \textit{Wal-Mart's health care struggle is corporate America's, too}, The New York Times, October 29, 2005.}
+The time spent waiting in line conveys information about the willingness to pay of a customer.
+The endurance of physical activity conveys information about the health status of an individual.\footnote{The New York Times reports, ``The [Wal-Mart] memo suggests that the company could require all jobs to include some component of physical activity, like making cashiers gather shopping carts.'' \textit{Wal-Mart's health care struggle is corporate America's, too}, The New York Times, October 29, 2005.
+See also \citet{zeckhauser2021strategic}, who argues that socially wasteful ordeals play a prominent role in health care.} These actions are often \textit{\textbf{costly}} in that they are socially wasteful.
+However, because the preferences over these actions are correlated in some way with the private information that affects the allocation of productive assets, the informational content from these costly actions---in addition to the usual price instrument---could be useful for screening.

-At the same time, as \citet{Stiglitz2002} emphasizes, ``There is a much richer set of actions which convey information beyond those on which traditional adverse selection models have focused.''

-These actions are often \textit{costly} in that they are socially wasteful.
-However, because the preferences over these actions are correlated in some way with the private information that affects the allocation of productive assets, the informational content from these costly actions can be potentially useful for screening.\footnote{\citet{zeckhauser2021strategic} argues that socially wasteful ordeals play a prominent role in health care.} Under what conditions should we expect the costly instruments to be used in the design of optimal contracts?

-The inherent difficulty of this problem is that it is multidimensional by nature.
-Not only are the costly instruments often complex and difficult to summarize in a single dimension but, more fundamentally, it is crucial to understand the interplay between the use of the costly instruments and other aspects of the screening contract. \citet{Stiglitz2002} gives the following example: An insurance company ``might realize that by locating itself on the fifth floor of a walk-up building, only those with a strong heart would apply. [...]
+The addition of a nonprice screening instrument significantly complicates the screening problem, by making the allocation space multidimensional.
+Multidimensional mechanisms are often far more powerful than one-dimensional mechanisms because they can intricately link the incentive constraints (\citealt{Rochet2003}).
+For example, consider the following parable of \citet{Stiglitz2002}: An insurance company ``might realize that by locating itself on the fifth floor of a walk-up building, only those with a strong heart would apply. [...]
 More subtly, it might recognize that how far up it needs to locate itself depends on other elements of the strategy such as premium charged.''